jerryvarghese1/bpsci/README.md

 https://user-images.githubusercontent.com/63359305/150035416-eea8db0f-5ad4-413a-a240-fcd4bd44549f.mov

+This software was presented at the International Astronautical Congress 2022 in Paris, France.
 This is currently a work in progress.
 Documentation and instructions for use are incoming, as well as new features useful for scientific visualizations!

 ### Objectives of bpsci